 Special measures are therefore often required:

-Partly mask the air inlet on the starter to increase the working temperature of the engine.
+- Partly mask the air inlet on the starter to increase the working temperature of the engine. - Preheat the intake air to the carburettor by removing the seal between the cylinder and the carburettor space.